 And if you face problems using your software or hardware and reading the manual was not helpful, because it was cluttered with gobbledygook and the experts tried their best to make it completely nonsensical to outsiders by using technical jargon — have a look into the section for abbreviations & acronyms.
 Maybe it helps.

 The Internet is not quite as old as Windows, but is even more rapidly changing.
-A big help are the various Internet search engines.
+A big help are the various Google Search Tips.
 Most users just type one or several terms, or try to rely on the auto complete function.
 However, there are some easy to learn and quite rewarding hacks, which provide much more accurate search results in basically no time.

 The German software company SAP (= Systems, Applications, and Products) produces powerful software (see the list of SAP Modules), mainly designed to control, organize and administer huge companies.
 Its ever increasing capability goes hand in hand with an even further tangled internal structure.
 An overview of the most important SAP Tables (sorted by category), as well as a list of the necessary SAP Transaction Codes to maintain them, is provided.